 Why isn't the install language preserved during maintenance or uninstall?

 You can experience this behavior when using multilingual packages.

 The solution is to set the same ProductCode for all languages from the Product IDs Tab.

 How do I show a single "Uninstall/Change" button instead of a button for each operation in Control Panel?

 This is a widely used approach and can be achieved by enabling Use a single "Uninstall/Change" button instead of separate buttons for each operation option in the Product Details Tab from Product Details page.

 The modifications to the environment variables do not result in an immediate change.
-The list of environment variables is being loaded when the process is initialized but not refreshed.
-In order to have the newly created environment variable you can have a custom action that will force a refresh of the environment variables.
-Basically you need to broadcast a settings change message to all windows in the system so that any interested application can perform an update.
+The list of environment variables is loaded when the process is initialized but not refreshed.
+To have the newly created environment variable, you can have a custom action that forces a refresh of the environment variables.
+You need to broadcast a settings change message to all windows in the system so that any interested application can perform an update.